96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxFastboot.md

 $ fastboot devices
 ```

-Typically it will show as bellow
+Typically it will show as below
 ```shell
 de82318	fastboot
 ```